IBM/sustainability-reference-architecture/docs/index.md

 #### Customizing the architecture with the *IBM IT Architect Assistant* application

-You can try out *IBM IT Architect Assistant* to make a copy of the architecture and modify it to support your specific goals.
+If you are an IBM customer or business partner, you can try out *IBM IT Architect Assistant* to make a copy of the architecture and modify it to support your specific goals.

-If you are new to *IBM IT Architect Assistant* and would like to try it out, send an email to cogarch@us.ibm.com with the subject line of "Request IIAA access".
+If you are new to *IBM IT Architect Assistant* and would like to try it out, send an email to cogarch@us.ibm.com with the subject line of "Request IIAA access", along with your name, company name, and purpose of the request.

 <div style="text-align: left">This architecture can be viewed and modified in
     <a href="https://it.architect-assistant.ibm.com/architectures/Social/arch_S1d3hhra3">IBM IT Architect Assistant</a>.